Maistho/cordova-sms-plugin/readme.md

 #Cordova SMS Plugin

+## This fork removes the SEND_SMS permission, but is otherwise exactly the same as cordova-sms-plugin

 Cross-platform plugin for Cordova / PhoneGap to to easily send SMS.
 Available for **Android**, **iOS**, **Windows Phone 8** and **Windows 10 Universal (BETA)**.

 ##Installing the plugin